Portuguese Timor: Early Europeans

 In 1556 a group of Dominican friars established the village of Lifau.
 Trade was controlled by Portuguese settlements on other Lesser Sunda Islands.
 The first Portuguese settlement in the area was set up on the nearby island of Solor in the 1560s.
 Due to the lack of direct Portuguese control in the area, with limited support from both Malacca and Goa, the sandalwood trade fell under the control of the Dominican missionaries.
 These exports were crucial for the prosperity of Macau.
+Despite the early presence of Dominican missionaries, the missionaries struggled to convert the native inhabitants.
+Even after the local rulers declared themselves as Christians, adoption of Christianity by the masses was not widespread, and conversions were mostly superficial.
+As late as 1941, Christians were still few in number.

 In 1613, the Dutch took control of the western part of the island.
 Over the following three centuries, the Dutch would come to dominate the Indonesian archipelago with the exception of the eastern half of Timor, which would become Portuguese Timor.
 In 1605 Ambon and Tidore passed to Dutch control, and the following year Ternate was ceded to Spain (before later coming under Dutch control in 1663).
 Solor was also lost in 1613, leading the Portuguese capital to move to Flores.
 In 1621 the Banda Islands fell to the Dutch, before Malacca fell in 1641, and Solor shortly afterwards in 1646.
 The fall of Solor led the Portuguese capital to be moved to Kupang on Timor's west, before that was lost again to the Dutch in 1652.
 Only then did the Portuguese move to Lifau in what is now East Timor's Oecusse exclave.
 The Portuguese had engaged with Lifau recently, having sent forces in 1641 to aid the Queen of Lifau/Ambeno.

 The Portuguese introduced maize as a food crop and coffee as an export crop.
 Timorese systems of tax and labour control were preserved, through which taxes were paid through their labour and a portion of the coffee and sandalwood crop.
-The Portuguese introduced mercenaries into Timor communities and Timor chiefs hired Portuguese soldiers for wars against neighbouring tribes.
+The Portuguese introduced mercenaries into Timorese communities and Timorese chiefs hired Portuguese soldiers for wars against neighbouring tribes.
 With the use of the Portuguese musket, Timorese men became deer hunters and suppliers of deer horn and hide for export.

 The Portuguese introduced Catholicism to Portuguese Timor, as well as the Latin writing system, the printing press, and formal schooling.
-Two groups of people were introduced to East Timor: Portuguese men, and Topasses.
+Two groups of people were introduced to East Timor: Portuguese men, and Topasses (Larantuqueiros).
 The Portuguese language was introduced into church and state business, and Portuguese Asians used Malay in addition to Portuguese.
 Under colonial policy, Portuguese citizenship was available to men who assimilated the Portuguese language, literacy, and religion; by 1970, 1,200 East Timorese, largely drawn from the aristocracy, Dili residents, or larger towns, had obtained Portuguese citizenship.
 By the end of the colonial administration in 1974, 30 percent of Timorese were practising Catholics while the majority continued to worship spirits of the land and sky.